zamazan4ik/awesome-pgo/article/article.md

 * meme about AI in compilers and AYAYYAAYAYAYAY meme 10h
 * meme about Rick and Morty "Go here and there  - 10 minutes" about PGO journey
 * think about Rika Makiba meme and PGO?
 What would be a better idea here?
+* make a meme about CompilerGym where GCC, Clang and other are making exercises in a gym (gachi would be even more fun!)